The alarm rang and the radio spat news.

 “Have I met my obligations to you this week?”

 “I got a paycheck if that’s what you mean?”

 He entered his office and rang his secretary: “Mary, will you call the Whiskey Shop and have a bottle of Macallan 1939 delivered to Mr. Lazaro?

 “Yes Mr. Teller.
-Mr. Lazaro is in his office and wants to meet with you.”
+Mr. Lazaro is in his office.
+He wants to meet with you.”

 Bonwit entered Lazaro’s office and took a seat.